corey-buchanan/pio_chip/README.md

 # Project Description

+I'm reverse engineering the Programmable I/O module in the RP2040 from its specification to see if I can implement its functionality as a standalone chip.
+The PIO is a remarkable work of engineering that makes the RP2040 a very powerful microcontroller, and building a separate PIO chip would allow one to extend the functionality of other existing microcontrollers.
+Currently, I am working on the RTL implementation, but if this goes well, I will take this design to silicon via one of OpenMPW shuttle programs (provided they continue to exist).

-I'm trying to create something similar to the RPI Programmable I/O, but as a standalone chip.
-I plan to implement compatible instructions such that programs can be easily be ported over.
+I am implementing compatible instructions such that programs can be easily be ported over.
+Given the flexibility of writing my own implementation, I may change or add to some of the functionality.

 # Running the project